mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 ## Takeaways
 * Memorization is a prevalent problem for many meta-learning tasks and algorithms
 * Memorization problem is a task-level overfitting problem; it differs from standard datapoint-level overfitting
-* We can effectively control the memorization problem by meta-regularization, expanding the meta-learning to the domains that it cannot be effectively applied to before
+* We can effectively control the memorization problem by meta-regularization, expanding the meta-learning to the domains that previously it was hard to be effective on

 Thanks to the collaborations of George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn!